thisisG/SimplePID/README.md

 # SimplePID
-A basic Python discrete PID controller.
+A basic discrete PID controller implemented in Python.
 Designed to function with only the standard library.